 Developing and maintaining a reliable, resilient supply chain is vital to the success of any business, particularly in today’s economy.
 Increasingly, supply chain and risk managers are working together to identify and mitigate the risk of disruption along all points of the supply chain.
-As sophisticated technologies such as predictive modeling and weather intelligence continue to evolve, organizations that adopt such tools are better positioned not only to protect their most valuable assets, but also gain a key competitive advantage.
+As sophisticated technologies such as predictive modeling and weather intelligence continue to evolve, organizations that adopt such tools will be well positioned not only to protect their most valuable assets but also gain a key competitive advantage.

 How can companies begin a supply chain initiative?
 An effective supply chain risk management strategy involves finding and prioritizing vital business components, charting the full supply chain to highlight interdependencies, and uncovering areas along the supply chain where disruption can lead to failure.
 Or to paraphrase Lewis Carroll once more: Begin at the beginning and go on till you come to the end; then start again.

-Perry Rotella is the senior vice president and chief information officer at Verisk Analytic.
+Perry Rotella is senior vice president and chief information officer at Verisk Analytic.